llvm/llvm-project/llvm/docs/InstrProfileFormat.rst

 Virtual Table Names
 ^^^^^^^^^^^^^^^^^^^^
-This section is used to carry on the names of vtables from raw profiles into indexed profiles.
+This section is used to store the names of vtables from raw profile in the indexed profile.

-Unlike function names which are stored as keys of `function data`_ hash table, vtable names needs to be stored in a standalone section in indexed profiles.
+Unlike function names which are stored as keys of `function data`_ hash table, vtable names need to be stored in a standalone section in indexed profiles.
 This way, `llvm-profdata` could show the profiled vtable information in a human-readable way.